NanaADuah/CMPG323_Project_2-33705119/README.md

 With the token in place, you can start making requests to the various such as the GET, PUT, DELETE, etc.. requests for the various Customer, Product, Order, and OrderDetails endpoints.

 ### Token Expiry and Refresh:
-The token expired after 3 hours to enhance security.
+The token expires after 3 hours to enhance security.
 After the token expires, you will need to re-authenticate to obtain a new token.

 ### Logging Out:
 You have the ability to log out after authorization.
 After logging out, your provided token is no longer valid for authentication.